ebanner/tampadevs/src/blog/2023/20230201-stats-and-financial-report.md

 ![](/_assets/img/blog/2023/stats3.png)

-Our slack channel has been buzzing with activity, with over 33,000 messages exchanged since we started.
-Furthermore, we have compiled a breakdown of the demographics of our attendees, which can be seen below.
+Our Slack instance has been buzzing with activity, with over 33,000 messages exchanged since we started.
+We've also compiled a breakdown of the demographics of our attendees, which can be seen below.

 ![](/_assets/img/blog/2023/stats4.png)

 ![](/_assets/img/blog/2023/stats5.png)

-## Expenditure Report
+## YTD Expenses

 The graph below shows our expenditure since the inception of Tampa Devs in September 2021.